Quota Mechanisms: Finite-Sample Optimality and Robustness: Finite-sample decision error under quota mechanisms

 \begin{thm}[Expected error bound] Let $x \colon \Th \to \D ( \XX)$ be $\pi$-cyclically monotone.
 In the $K$-composite problem, the $(x,\pi)$-quota mechanism $(M,g)$ has a Bayes--Nash equilibrium $\s$ that satisfies

 \end{thm}

-\cref{res:convergence_rate} gives a simple guarantee on the expected frequency of incorrect decisions.
-The guarantee depends only on the number $K$ of problem copies and the size of each agent's type space.
-The bound in \cref{res:convergence_rate} cannot be improved by more than a factor of $\sqrt{\pi/ 2} \approx 1.25$, as we show in the proof.
-The expected decision error is of order $1/\sqrt{K}$.
-Recall from \eqref{eq:EP_bound_JS} that the additional approximation error in JS's quota mechanism is of order $1/K$, so the relative size of this approximation error is small when $K$ is large.
+\cref{res:convergence_rate} provides a simple guarantee on the expected frequency of incorrect decisions.
+This guarantee depends only on the number $K$ of problem copies and the number of types of each agent in the primitive problem.
+The bound in \eqref{eq:bound_expected} cannot be improved by more than a factor of approximately $1.25$, as we show in the proof.
+This bound is of order $1/\sqrt{K}$.
+By \eqref{eq:EP_bound_JS}, the additional approximation error in JS's quota mechanism is of order $1/K$, so the relative size of the approximation error vanishes in the limit as $K$ grows large.

 If there is a single agent and the social choice function $x$ is deterministic, then we can use the refined bound in \cref{rem:refined_upper_bound} to reduce the right side of \eqref{eq:bound_expected} to $\frac{1}{2 \sqrt{K}} ( |x(\Th)| - 1)^{3/2}$.
 In the grading curve example, $|x(\Th)|$ is the number of grades and $K$ is the number of students in the class.
 The refined bound is independent of $|\Th|$, the number of raw scores.
-Thus, the expected share of students receiving the wrong grade is controlled by the ratio between the number of grades cubed and the size of the class.
+Thus, the expected share of students receiving the wrong grade is controlled by the square root of the ratio between the number of grades cubed and the size of the class.